-The DIVA (Data Integration and Visualization in Virtual and Augmented Environments) project aims to create environments for data treatment that leverages Virtual Reality (VR), human data interaction and automated algorithmic treatment.
+The DIVA (Data Integration and Visualization in Virtual and Augmented Environments) project aims to create environments for data treatment that leverages virtual reality (VR), human-data interaction and automated algorithms.
 It is a joint initiative between the Institut Pasteur and the Institut Curie.
+The proposed post-doctoral fellowship involves developing machine-aided segmentation approaches to volumetric imaging data.
 Key to our segmentation approach is the relation between user intervention and data treatment.
 It is tailored to handle data in limited quantities, possibly very noisy, and to allow rapid and robust learning of the required procedures to extract relevant information from data.

-Development of the proposed segmentation tool will use an in-house software platform that is designed to load any type of image stack (e.g. microscopy image or MRI/CT scan) into a VR environment.
+Development of the proposed segmentation tool will be based on an in-house software platform that is designed to load any type of image stack (e.g. microscopy image or MRI/CT scan) into VR environments.
 The platform generates entire scenes allowing real-time interaction with data (i.e. representation modifications, annotations and projections of data).
 Currently the platform is available in alpha version at both DIVA host institutes.

-More information on applications of the DIVA project is available at the following address: https://research.pasteur.fr/en/project/data-integration-and-visualisation-in-augmented-and-virtual-environments/
+More information on applications of the DIVA project is available here.

-Interested candidates should contact Jean-Baptiste Masson (email@example.com) and Maxime Dahan (Maxime.Dahan@curie.fr) with their CV, a brief motivation letter and 2 letters of recommendation.
+Interested candidates should contact Jean-Baptiste Masson (email@example.com) with their CV, a brief motivation letter and two letters of recommendation.